oliverj96/katy-trail-app/README.md

 ### iOS

-1. Open the "ios" folder (under the repo root directory) as a project in Xcode.
+1. Open the "ios" folder (under the repo root directory) as a project in Xcode
-> Once your project is open, verify that your Apple Developer account is linked to Xcode.
+> Once your project is open, verify that your Apple Developer account is linked to Xcode
-3. On the menu bar, select Product > Destination > Generic iOS device.
-Wait for the build to complete.
+2. On the menu bar, select Product > Destination > Generic iOS device.
+Wait for the build to complete
-4. On the menu bar, select Product > Scheme, and make sure the last option is checked.
+3. On the menu bar, select Product > Scheme, and make sure the last option is checked
-5. On the menu bar, select Product > Archive
+4. On the menu bar, select Product > Archive
-6. On the new window select the project you want then distribute app
+5. On the new window select the project you want then distribute app
-7. From there, you can select one of the four options that will better suit your needs
+6. From there, you can select one of the four options that will better suit your needs
-8. Follow the on screen options.
-The last option will allow you to specify the save location for the build file.
+7. Follow the on screen options.
+The last option will allow you to specify the save location for the build file

 ## Key Features